Andrey Dostoevsky

-Andrey Mikhailovich Dostoyevsky (Андрей Михайлович Достоевский; March 27, 1825 – March 19, 1897) was a Russian architect, engineer, memoirist, building restorer, father of renowned histologist Alexander Dostoyevsky and a brother of famous writer Fyodor Dostoyevsky.
-Andrey was not as close with Fyodor as his elder brother Mikhail, but they were also friends.
-They corresponded throughout their lives.
-Andrey Dostoyevsky's Memoirs (Воспоминания, Vospominania), first published in 1930, contain a lot of information on the early years of Fyodor Dostoyevsky's life.
-Memoirs covers the period of time from 1825 to 1871 and was written in the eight months between 1895—1896.
+Andrey Mikhailovich Dostoyevsky (Андрей Михайлович Достоевский; March 27, 1825 – March 19, 1897) was a Russian architect, engineer, memoirist, and building restorer.
+He was also the father of renowned histologist Alexander Dostoyevsky and the brother of famous writer Fyodor Dostoyevsky.
+While not as close to Fyodor as their elder brother Mikhail, Andrey and Fydor maintained a friendly relationship throughout their lives, even corresponding regularly.

+Andrey Dostoyevsky's Memoirs (Воспоминания, Vospominania), first published in 1930, discuss the early years of Fyodor Dostoyevsky's life.
+Covering the period from 1825 to 1871, the Memoirs were written in eight months between 1895 and 1896.

 Career

 In late 1841, Andrey Dostoyevsky moved to Saint Petersburg.
 The following year, he entered the Saint-Petersburg State University of Architecture and Civil Engineering, graduating in June 1848.
 Subsequently, he worked as an engineer in Saint Petersburg.
 He had none of the literary talent of his brothers Fyodor and Mikhail.
 In 1849 Andrey was arrested as a member of Petrashevsky Circle and placed in Peter and Paul Fortress, because he was mistaken for Mikhail.
 13 days later, Andrey was released, but this incident ruined his career.
 Because of the relations to Dostoyevsky family, he was sent out of Saint Petersburg and appointed as head architect in Elisavetgrad.
 In July 1850 Andrey Dostoyevsky married Domnika Fedorchenko.
 They had 2 sons and 2 daughters.

 Andrey Dostoyevsky worked as an architect in Elisavetgrad, Simferopol, Dnipropetrovsk.
 In 1865, he was appointed at Yaroslavl guberniya, where he served on various positions for more than twenty-five years.
 Widowed in 1887, after his retirement in 1890 he lived alone.
 In 1897, he died of cancer.